Inklingo

 nounB1general

-Use 'desarrollo' when referring to the process of development, maturity, or progress, often in economic or regional contexts.
+Use this when referring to development in terms of maturity, progress, or improvement, especially in economic or regional contexts.

 A visualization of growth and progress, showing a tiny brown seed in the soil connected visually to a large, vibrant green seedling that is reaching upwards.